dd32/td-gh-ex/readme.txt

 == Description ==

 Vantage is a flexible multipurpose theme.
 Its strength lies in its tight integration with some powerful plugins like Page Builder for responsive page layouts, Smart Slider 3 for big beautiful sliders and WooCommerce to help you sell online.
 Vantage is fully responsive and retina ready.
 Use it to start a business site, portfolio or online store.
-We offer free support on our <a href="http://siteorigin.com/thread/">forum</a> (http://siteorigin.com/thread/).
+We offer free and premium support on our support <a href="http://siteorigin.com/thread/">forums</a> (http://siteorigin.com/thread/).

 == Installation ==